Vegetative State and Minimally Conscious State

 Patients cannot react to visual threat and cannot follow commands.
 The limbs may move, but the only purposeful motor responses that occur are primitive (eg, grasping an object that contacts the hand).
 Pain usually elicits a motor response (typically decorticate or decerebrate posturing) but no purposeful avoidance.
 Patients have fecal and urinary incontinence.
 Cranial nerve and spinal reflexes are typically preserved.

-Rarely, brain activity, detected by functional MRI or EEG, indicates a response to questions and commands even though there is no behavioral response.
+Rarely, brain activity, detected by functional MRI or electroencephalography (EEG), indicates a response to questions and commands even though there is no behavioral response.
 The extent of patients' actual awareness is not yet known.
 In most patients who have such brain activity, the vegetative state resulted from traumatic brain injury, not hypoxic encephalopathy.

 A vegetative state is suggested by characteristic findings (eg, no purposeful activity or comprehension) plus signs of an intact reticular formation.
 Diagnosis is based on clinical criteria.
 However, neuroimaging is indicated to rule out treatable disorders.

 The vegetative state must be distinguished from the minimally conscious state.
 Both states can be permanent or temporary, and the physical examination may not reliably distinguish one from the other.
 Sufficient observation is needed.
 If observation is too brief, evidence of awareness may be overlooked.
 Some patients with severe Parkinson disease are misdiagnosed as being in a vegetative state.

 CT or MRI can differentiate an ischemic infarct, an intracerebral hemorrhage, and a mass lesion involving the cortex or the brain stem.
 Magnetic resonance angiography can be used to visualize the cerebral vasculature after exclusion of a cerebral hemorrhage.
 Diffusion-weighted MRI is becoming the preferred imaging modality for following ongoing ischemic changes in the brain.

 Prognosis varies somewhat by cause and duration of the vegetative state.
 Prognosis may be better if the cause is a reversible metabolic condition (eg, toxic encephalopathy) than if the cause is neuronal death due to extensive hypoxia and ischemia or another condition.
 Also, younger patients may recover more motor function than older patients but not more cognition, behavior, or speech.